Personal Data we collect

 Subject access to data

-Parents may request data access on their babies from the hospitals in which they are looked after; the Northern Neonatal Network holds no data that are not separately available from the NHS Trusts who are the Data Controllers.
+Parents may request data access on their babies from the hospitals in which they are looked after; the Northern Neonatal Network holds no data that are not separately available from the NHS Trusts which are the Data Controllers.

 Where there is a lawful basis for an agency or an individual other than parents to request personal health information on a baby, such a request is made to the hospital(s) where that baby received care.